codebykarthick/segmentation-project/README.md

 CV for sem 2 for MSc AI stream.
 Mini project constitutes for 50% of the final coursework grade.

 ## Setup
 Create a virtual environment (ideally conda) and install the packages listed in the requirements.txt file for the successful execution of the project.
-This assumes your environment has the suitable version of pytorch compiled and installed in your env corresponding to your device (cpu or cuda).
+This assumes your environment has the suitable version of pytorch (version 2.6.0) compiled and installed in your env corresponding to your device (cpu or cuda).

 ## Miscellaneous
 Jupyter notebooks under `experiments/` give some extra background information on the design choices made for the scope of the project.